 Determining whether you should file for bankruptcy can be a difficult decision — and once you’ve decided that bankruptcy is for you, it can be just as difficult to successfully navigate the bankruptcy process and take advantage of all opportunities available under the bankruptcy code.
 One common misconception, for example, is that you can’t discharge taxes under a bankruptcy filing.
 But in the Commonwealth of Virginia, however, you can discharge some tax debt if certain technical requirements are met.

-At the Law Office of Deborah N. Arthur, our lawyers understand the difficulties you face when filing for Chapter 7 or Chapter 13 bankruptcy.
+At the Law Office of Rebecca L. Evans, our lawyers understand the difficulties you face when filing for Chapter 7 or Chapter 13 bankruptcy.
 That’s why we work tirelessly to make sure all of your options are thoroughly researched and realized, striving constantly to get you the best possible outcome in your bankruptcy case.

 What Are The Requirements For Discharging Taxes Under The Bankruptcy Law?

 While you can discharge some of your tax debt under the bankruptcy laws, there are certain requirements that need to be met for the debt to qualify for bankruptcy discharge.
 Some of these requirements include that:

 - The taxes were due a minimum of three years prior